BAJAJ FINSERV DIRECT LIMITED

 Why Minimum Subscription Matters

-Minimum subscription rules serve multiple functions in the capital markets.
+Minimum subscription rules serve multiple functions within the capital markets by supporting structured issuance and participation thresholds in public offerings.

 Assurance of Demand